hands hold up cutout speech bubbles containing the faces of a diverse group of men and women

 What is health research?

-The purpose of health research (also called medical research) is to learn how our bodies work, why we get sick, and what we can do to get and stay well.
+Health research (sometimes called medical research) helps us understand how our bodies work, why we get sick, and how to stay healthy.

 colorful game pieces on a network map